batuhaniskr/product-system/README.md

 İf you try as user, you will get access denied on delete product page.
 You have to try as admin.

-The application will be start running at http://localhost:8080/products
+The application runs from http://localhost:8080/products

 ## Screenshots